-Samsung Q6FN and Q7FN are parts of Samsung’s 2018 QLED TV lineup.
-As the parts of Samsung’s QLED TV, one of the main characteristics brought is quantum dot panel that makes both of them has excellent wide color gamut and color rendition.
-In the market, Samsung Q7FN comes in 3 screen size options including 55 Inch (QN55Q7FN), 65 Inch (QN65Q7FN), and 75 inch (QN75Q7FN), while Q6FN comes in more screen sizes options including 49 Inch (QN49Q6FN), 55 Inch (QN65Q6FN), 65 Inch (QN65Q65FN), 75 inch (QN75Q6FN), and the largest 83 inch (QN82Q6FN).
-With the same screen (QN55Q6FN vs QN55Q7FN, QN65Q7FN vs QN65Q7FN, and QN75Q7FN vs QN75Q7FN), Q7FN is priced hundreds dollar more expensive than Q6FN.
-But keep in mind, their prices certainly are not fixed and could still change at any time.
-So, what are the advantages offered by Q7FN as the higher series than Q6FN?
+The Samsung Q6FN and the Samsung Q7FN are part of Samsung’s 2018 QLED TV lineup.
+As a Samsung QLED TV, one of the main characteristics is the quantum dot panel technology that makes both have an excellently wide color gamut and color rendition.
+On the market, the Samsung Q7FN comes in 3 screen size options including a 55 Inch (QN55Q7FN), a 65 Inch (QN65Q7FN), and a 75 inch (QN75Q7FN), while the Q6FN comes in more screen size options including a 49 Inch (QN49Q6FN), a 55 Inch (QN65Q6FN), a 65 Inch (QN65Q65FN), a 75 inch (QN75Q6FN), and the biggest being an 83 inch (QN82Q6FN).
+Within the same screen size (QN55Q6FN vs QN55Q7FN, QN65Q7FN vs QN65Q7FN, and QN75Q7FN vs QN75Q7FN), the Q7FN is typically more expensive than the Q6FN.
+But keep in mind, that prices certainly are not fixed and could change at any time.
+So what are the advantages offered by the higher series Q7FN compared to the Q6FN?

 |Specs and Features||Samsung Q6FN||Samsung Q7FN|

 |Resolution||4K (2160×3840)||4K (2160×3840)|